phogbinh/FruitsEShopBackend/docs/database-users-table.md

 ### Login
 #### Description
-Authenticate an user login mail and password with that fetched from the database table `users`.
+Authenticate a user login mail and password with that fetched from the database table `users`.
 #### Authorization
 N/A.
 #### Response